-Thailand has made exceptional progress in social and economic development over the last 40 years, shifting from a low-income country to an upper-middle-income country in a generation.
+Thailand has made exceptional progress in social and economic development over the last 40 years, shifting from a low-income country to an upper-middle-income country.
 As a densely populated city, Bangkok has increasingly witnessed heavy road congestion.
-According to research of TOMTOM Traffic Index 2018, Bangkok is ranked the 2nd most congested city amongst 390 major cities from 48 countries in 6 continents across the globe.
+According to research of TOMTOM Traffic Index 2019, Bangkok is ranked the 11th most congested city amongst 416 major cities from 57 countries in 6 continents across the globe.
 One of the factors exacerbating road traffic is the continuous increase of automobiles and stagnant road capacity.
-As reported from the Department of Land Transport, Thailand's new private vehicle registration grew at a CAGR of 3.4% during the past 9 years (figure 2).
+As reported by the Department of Land Transport, Thailand's new private vehicle registration grew at a CAGR of 2.5% during the past 4 years (figure 2).